jatin69/srijan-2018/articles/sophia-A-Beautiful-AI.md

 Yann LeCun, Facebook’s director of artificial intelligence, totally disagrees with the AI of Sophia and even passed some controversial remarks on social media.
 He’s one of the few people who disagree with Sophia’s popularity.

 ## OTHER BOTS
 Apart from Sophia, Hanson Robotics has created other robots which they refer to as Sophia’s siblings.
 Albert Einstein HUBO, Alice, Han, Jules are some of the notable ones.
 AIBO is another example developed by SONY.
-Structured and programmed particularly to be a pet, you can bring this one to your home if you’re a pet lover.
+Structured and programmed mainly to be a pet, you can bring this one to your home if you’re a pet lover.

 It’s just a start to an era where machines have started to step up unto this world.
 A million questions may arise for the same- some good, some bad.
-The aftermath truly lies on us humans, so it becomes our responsibility to not be overtaken by the machines in near future and live all the sci-fi movies of Hollywood in reality.
-Until then, we as an advance race, should do our bit in the progress of our respective fields and enjoy the winks coming out of a humanoid robot.
+The aftermath indeed lies on us humans, so it becomes our responsibility not to be overtaken by the machines in the near future and live all the sci-fi movies of Hollywood in reality.
+Until then, we as an advanced race, should do our bit in the progress of our respective fields and enjoy the winks coming out of a humanoid robot.